Jehovah's Witnesses' (WTS) opposition to blood transfusions

 Some results of refusals to accept transfusions:

-children whose health or life is threatened by the lack of a blood transfusion.
-An adult
+children whose health or life is threatened by the refusal to allow a blood transfusion.
+According to their denomination's beliefs, an adult

 Jehovah's Witness who willingly accepts a blood transfusion is considered to be committing